-108 paddlers from across the nine provinces of South Africa will participate in a 2 days stage race covering 54km of the Canoe Marathon Orange Descent to held in Upington and surrounding areas from 7-8 November 2020.
+One hundred and eight paddlers from across the nine provinces of South Africa will participate in the two-day Orange Descent Canoe Marathon stage race, covering 54km, to be held in Upington and surrounding areas on 7 and 8 November 2020.

-The province is divided into five regions namely the Diamond Fields, Green Kalahari, Kalahari, Karoo and Namakwaland.
-Each region offers one or more specially packaged route to give visitors an easy do-it-yourself option to explore the province’s incredible year-round experiences.
+The province is divided into five regions: the Diamond Fields, Green Kalahari, Kalahari, Karoo and Namakwaland.
+Each region offers one or more specially packaged routes to give visitors an easy do-it-yourself option to explore the province’s incredible year-round experiences.

-The Northern Cape further offers 2 World Heritage Sites, Khomani San Cultural Landscape and Richtersveld Cultural and Botanical Landscape, 6 Transfrontier and National Parks: Augrabies Falls National Park, Ai/Ais-Richtersveld Transfrontier Park, Kgalagadi Transfrontier Park, Mokala National Park, Namaqua National Park and Tankwa Karoo National Park, the world’s 6th largest waterfall – the Augrabies, 2 of Africa’s largest deserts – Nama and the Kalahari, 2 of Africa’s mighty rivers, the Orange and Vaal and 5 Provincial Nature Reserves: Doornkloof Nature Reserve, Goegap Nature Reserve, Rolfontein Nature Reserve, Oorlogskloof Nature Reserve and the famed roaring sands of the Kalahari at Witsand Nature Reserve.
+The Northern Cape further offers two World Heritage Sites – the Khomani San Cultural Landscape and Richtersveld Cultural and Botanical Landscape; six transfrontier and national parks: Augrabies Falls National Park, Ai/Ais-Richtersveld Transfrontier Park, Kgalagadi Transfrontier Park, Mokala National Park, Namaqua National Park and Tankwa Karoo National Park; the world’s sixth-largest waterfall – the Augrabies; two of Africa’s largest deserts – the Nama and the Kalahari; two of Africa’s mighty rivers, the Orange and Vaal; and five provincial nature reserves: Doornkloof Nature Reserve, Goegap Nature Reserve, Rolfontein Nature Reserve, Oorlogskloof Nature Reserve and the famed roaring sands of the Kalahari at Witsand Nature Reserve.

 Released by the Northern Cape Tourism Authority.
 For enquiries please contact Mr Tebogo Velembo, marketing communications officer, on +27 (0)71 462 3150 or email email@example.com.